smford/eeh-esp32-rfid/README.md

 - Add ability to add users: trainer beeps card, then beeps newly trained users card, eeh-esp32-rfid then posts to API and updates user database

 ## Done
+- Update current? details when in Override Mode to allow correct display of information on web admin
 - API token implementation for accessing moduser.php
 - Display username on main web admin
 - Add output to LCD